 Six additional non-AD control cases were included to control for long-term formalin fixation (Supplementary Material).

-From each case, one intact formalin-fixed coronal brain slab from the occipital lobe from a single cerebral hemisphere was selected for ex vivo MRI scanning.
+From each case, one intact formalin-fixed coronal brain slice from the occipital lobe from a single cerebral hemisphere was selected for ex vivo MRI scanning.
+The occipital lobe was selected as CAA tends to be more severe in the posterior parts of the brain.

-For comparison, formalin-fixed brain tissue of a case from the Massachusetts General Hospital stroke research center with a clinical diagnosis of probable CAA and evidence of disseminated cortical superficial siderosis on in vivo MRI was added to the study.11 From this case, an intact formalin-fixed coronal brain slab from the occipital and frontal lobe from a single cerebral hemisphere was selected for ex vivo MRI scanning.
+For comparison, formalin-fixed brain tissue of a case from the Massachusetts General Hospital stroke research center with a clinical diagnosis of probable CAA and evidence of disseminated cortical superficial siderosis on in vivo MRI was added to the study.11 From this case, an intact formalin-fixed coronal brain slice from the occipital and frontal lobe from a single cerebral hemisphere was selected for ex vivo MRI scanning.

 Detailed case characteristics are presented in Table 1 and Supplemental Table 1.